aws/sagemaker-training-toolkit/ENVIRONMENT_VARIABLES.md

 Contains the list of input data channels in the container.

 When you run training, you can partition your training data into different logical "channels".
 Depending on your problem, some common channel ideas are: "training", "testing", "evaluation" or "images" and "labels".

-`SM_CHANNELS` includes the name of the available channels in the container as a JSON encoded list.
-Usage example:
+`SM_CHANNELS` includes the name of the available channels in the container as a JSON-encoded list.

 ``` python
 import os